lily-osp/OLED-128x64-animation/README.md

 ## Usage

-To use this code, follow these steps:
+To utilize this code, follow these steps:

 1. Set up the Arduino board and connect the SSD1306 display.
 2. Install the required libraries (Wire, Adafruit_GFX, Adafruit_SSD1306) in your Arduino IDE.